working-group-two/docs.wgtwo.com/docs/provision-service-list.md

 The above sets numbers and activates all varieties of forwarding.
 Active unconditional number overrides all the active conditional numbers, and as such all calls would be forwarded to the number set for unconditional forwarding.
 If unconditional gets deactivated, the active conditional forwarding rules would be used instead.

+### VOICE_PREMIUM
+The VOICE_PREMIUM service allows our customers to manually define premium numbers using Partner-Console.
+You can then choose to allow or disallow subscribers from calling or receiving calls from these premium numbers by enabling or disabling the VOICE_PREMIUM service.

+### Voice Premium Network Blocks
+For VOICE_PREMIUM_INFO and VOICE_PREMIUM_ENTERTAINMENT services, the lists of premium numbers are defined by the network.
+Each network usually has a list of local premium numbers, and the WG2 HLR sends subscriber information (e.g. VOICE_PREMIUM_INFO blocked) to the VLR.
+The VLR then blocks calls to any premium info numbers based on the network's lists.
+Please note: If these two services are not enabled for your tenant, no network blocks will be sent for your subscribers.

 [product-bundling-v1-docs]:https://v1.docs.wgtwo.com/tutorial/bundling/bundling.html